gatsbyjs/gatsby/docs/tutorial/part-seven/index.md

 Creating new pages has two steps:

-1. Generate the "path" or "slug" for the page.
+1. Generate the ‘path‘ or ‘slug‘ for the page.
 2. Create the page.

 _**Note**: Often data sources will directly provide a slug or pathname for content — when working with one of those systems (e.g. a CMS), you don't need to create the slugs yourself as you do with markdown files._